Obesity is a serious health concern for young people

 humiliated and suffer permanent emotional scars.
 Weight loss is about skills,

-eat less and exercise more in a society that teaches them to do just he opposite.
+eat less and exercise more in a society that teaches them to do just the opposite.
 It

 is a different skill set – much like learning to play the piano or driving a

-Here are some skills that you may find helpful in the weight-loss process:
+Here are some skills that your child may find helpful in the weight-loss process:

 - Understand the buzz.
 Fast food restaurants advertise to persuade individuals to buy their

 products, but teen-targeted magazines and television stations advertise that

 "thin is in".
 The messages are conflicting.